Demand curve and de Broglie wavefunction

 I have since published in 2023:

-This entry has been hanging over me for some time, and I never published it earlier because I never thought I had it quite right, or it never felt complete.
+This entry has been hanging over me for some time, and I never published it earlier because I never thought I had it quite right or it never felt complete.
 Though those feelings have not changed, I have (now) decided to publish what I have, intending that my theory will kindle interest and discussion to further develop it.
 What really is a demand curve anyway?
 Do they really exist?
-The reality may be that they are not a real physical, tangible object, but instead, show the possibilities of goods and services in terms of price and quantity; as with quantum theory, to produce such a curve invokes the ‘measurement’ problem.
+The reality may be that they are not real physical, tangible objects but instead show the possibilities of goods and services in terms of price and quantity; as with quantum theory, to produce such a curve invokes the ‘measurement’ problem.
 It is as if the demand curve is a superposition of all the possible outcomes, just as in quantum mechanics.

 My hypothesis:

-The de Broglie wave function and the (consumer) demand function and corresponding curve, are both different manifestations of the same thing.
+The de Broglie wave function and the (consumer) demand function and corresponding curve are both different manifestations of the same thing.

 Background.

-It follows, that if this is all so, then the demand curve is also (directly) related to quantum mechanics –
+It follows that if this is all so, then the demand curve is also (directly) related to quantum mechanics –

 If so, how?
 It is not so clear, but here is what I have.

-de Broglie suggested that ‘we’ are both waves and particles, at the same time; and that everything has a wavelength, from the smallest to the largest.
+de Broglie suggested that ‘we’ are both waves and particles at the same time and that everything has a wavelength, from the smallest to the largest.
 The de Broglie diagram below illustrates the de Broglie equation:

 λ = h/p.